wchill/Left4VR/README.md

 #### Current version
 All of the above problems have been fixed or workarounds have been found.
 We have also switched to VorpX, which has its own problems unfortunately.
 * When an item pickup is visible, the level geometry may flash white.
+* Open Broadcaster Software no longer works using either Vireio or VorpX.
+For spectating, another machine is used along with a L4D2 server that allows spectating in coop mode.
+Obviously this is not a portable solution, but for Source-based games it is sufficient.